 Photo by Shirley Glua, from CascadiaJS 2013

 I'm also literally slowly getting into running.
 I'm a very slow runner but I'm getting better.
-I walk quite a bit too (about 7 km each day), and I truly enjoy and wholeheartedly recommend it.
+I bike to work and walk quite a bit too (it used to be about 7 km each day before I started biking, now it might be about 2-3 km), and I truly enjoy and wholeheartedly recommend it.

 If you're into social networking, I've got a few links for you: